What is a SKU and How Should You Use It?

 If you’re going to use SKUs, their management is incredibly important.
 SKU management allows you to analyse the cost of carrying each product so you can be sure that every piece of inventory meets the financial objectives of the business.

-You can manage SKUs manually or you can take an automated approach.
+You can manage SKUs manually or take an automated approach.

 Manual SKU Management